 On completion of the module the student will be able to:

-- Reflect critically and evaluate their practice in relation to the advanced practice module themes
+Critically reflect on and evaluate practice in relation to the advanced practice module themes;

-- Demonstrate an extensive and critical knowledge of the theories /practice associated with leadership, inter-professional learning/working, managing change within person-centred health and social care provision
+Demonstrate extensive and critical knowledge of the theories/practice associated with leadership, inter-professional learning/ working, managing change within person centred health/social care provision;

-- Apply a critical approach to their learning therein facilitating the synthesis of this learning into their professional practice.
+Apply a critical approach to learning which will facilitate synthesis of the learning into their professional practice;

-- Apply critical reasoning and argument skills to support changes in their practice/service delivery.
+Apply critical reasoning and argument skills to support changes in practice / service delivery.

 All modules can be linked to specific professional capability/competency frameworks within your practice area.

 You are encouraged to view your participation within the Masters of Advanced Practice programme as a means of supporting your professional development plans (PDP) and career progression.

 This module may be completed as a single credit-based module.
 Alternatively, you can use it as credit towards the MSc Advancing Practice.